ChrisEOlsen/op-home-server/README.md

-### 1. Install Cloudflare and get domain
+#### 1. Install Cloudflare and get domain
-### 2. Go to dashboard and create a tunnel.
+#### 2. Go to Zero Trust > Network > Tunnels and create a tunnel.
 This tunnel creation will generate the CNAME record automatically.
-Make the target URL: https://localhost:443
+Make the target URL: https://localhost:443 and enable TLS No Verify (Important)
-### 3. Run this command on your Linux host hiding behind CGNAT
+#### 3. Run this command on your Linux host hiding behind CGNAT
+This whole command can be found in your Zero Trust dashboard after creating the tunnel, and will include the token.
 ```bash
 curl -L --output cloudflared.deb https://github.com/cloudflare/cloudflared/releases/latest/download/cloudflared-linux-amd64.deb &&